 What remains to do is to bound the terms on the r.h.s of the previous inequality.
 Among them, we want to highlight the two terms $N_1$ and $N_2$.
 For the term $N_1$, using Lemma \ref{lem:operators} (4), we have

 which provides us with the desired drift inequality.

 The term $N_2$ is the difference between $F^i(q_k^i,S_k,A_k^i,A_k^{-i},S_{k+1})$ and its expected value $\bar{F}_k^i(q_k^i)$.
-To analyze the latter, under the time-inhomogeneous Markov chain $\{(S_k,A_k^i,A_k^{-i},S_{k+1})\}$, we note that the policy is updated slower than the $q$-functions; and the stationary distribution is Lipschitz in the underlying policy (Lemma \ref{lem:zhang}).
+To analyze the latter, under the time-inhomogeneous Markov chain $\{(S_k,A_k^i,A_k^{-i},S_{k+1})\}$, we note that the strategy is updated slower than the $q$-functions; and the stationary distribution is Lipschitz in the underlying strategy (Lemma \ref{lem:zhang}).
 This reasoning is at the core of the proof of this result.